dosbox-staging/dosbox-staging/website/docs/getting-started/advanced-graphics-options.md

       4K.
 The image should measure about 14.4" diagonally (about 35 cm) on your monitor, which is a little bit above the viewable size of a typical **15" CRT**.

-    - With integer scaling _enabled_ and assuming a **320&times;200 VGA** resolution double-scanned to 640&times;400, dividing 961 by 400 gives us

     - For the **640&times;480 VGA** mode, 961 / 480 ≈ 2.0021, so a 2x vertical
       integer scaling factor will be used again.
 The resulting image will be